 Deliveries enhancing service in a time of uncertainty, and beyond

 Though it is uncertain where the delivery trend will go in the post-COVID-19 world, many operators are working as hard as they can to work with consumers in a challenging environment to remain relevant and provide an excellent service.
-Some restaurants that adopt the takeaway route may continue to provide this service when the crisis concludes in an effort to meet new expectations from consumers.
+Some restaurants that adopt the takeaway route may continue to provide this service when the crisis concludes in an effort to meet new expectations from consumers, such as crafting food that meets delivery challenges including taste, texture and temperature.

 To learn more about how COVID-19 is affecting the food and beverage industry, including changes in consumer preferences and purchasing behaviours, visit Kerry’s COVID-19 resource page.